V1nayPratap/Flight-delay-CVS-workshop/README.md

 In this module, I:

-Created an Azure Notebook and import flight data
+Created an Azure Notebook and import flight data,
-Used Pandas to clean and prepare data
+Used Pandas to clean and prepare dat,
-Used Scikit-learn to build a machine-learning model Used Matplotlib to visualize the output
+Used Scikit-learn to build a machine-learning model, Used Matplotlib to visualize the output